Vallejo man, 2 Santa Rosa women arrested in Napa double homicide

 Then, about 3 a.m.
 Tuesday, Sonoma County Sheriff’s Office detectives arrested Jessica Whitten, 19, and Judith Adolph, 19, in Sonoma County each on suspicion of one count of aiding in a felony.

-Napa police later took the two Santa Rosa women into custody.
-They have not been officially booked into the Napa County jail, according to jail records.
+Napa police later took the two Santa Rosa women into custody and booked them into the Napa County jail.
+Each is being held in lieu of $10,000 bail, according to jail records.

 The Napa Police Department is encouraging anyone who witnessed the crime, has photographic or video surveillance or has additional information to contact Detective Dustin Dodd at 707-257-9568 or ddodd@cityofnapa.org.